Over 100 immigrants arrested in raid on underground Colorado nightclub where active-duty military members worked, feds say

 Video posted online by the DEA Sunday morning showed federal officers breaking a large front window of a nondescript building as people fled through the door into the night, only to be stopped by additional armed federal agents.
 Some of those stopped were wearing dresses and outfits suitable for a nightclub.

+Other DEA video shows agents addressing occupants from outside the building: “This is the police with a search warrant demanding entry.
+Exit the front door one at a time with nothing in your hands, held high above your head.”
+The message was followed by instructions in Spanish.

-Hundreds of agents across over 10 federal agencies participated in the raid, and more than 200 people were inside the club when authorities arrived, Pullen said.
+Hundreds of agents across over 10 federal agencies participated in the raid, Pullen said.

 The nightclub had been under surveillance by the DEA and partner agencies for “a number of months,” and authorities documented drug trafficking, prostitution, and the presence of members from the Venezuelan gang Tren de Aragua, MS-13, and the Hells Angels, according to Pullen.